 I began practicing yoga for exercise in 2010, and quickly fell in love!
 Through my Bachelor Degree in Psychology and Master Degree in Human Communication I seek to share yoga to enhance the mind, body and spirit.
 I achieved my first yoga certification in 2011 and finished my 200 RYT (Yoga Alliance Recognized Yoga Teacher Certification) in 2013; E-200 RYT in 2015 and 500 RYT in 2017 through YogaFit Worldwide Training Systems.
 I seek to improve as an instructor and strives to pass on the love of yoga to all students, including those with PTSD and/or are trauma sensitive, leading me to attain the YogaFit 100hr Warrior Certification.
-My abundance of fun classes has led to teaching over 3,000 hours of yoga.
-There are so many avenues to pursue yoga - Beginning to Advanced, Kids to Seniors, Restorative to Sweat - She enjoys sharing with everyone at every level how Yoga blesses the body through improved immunity, energy, strength and calmness.
+My abundance of fun classes has led to teaching over 5,000 hours of yoga.
+There are so many avenues to pursue yoga - Beginning to Advanced, Kids to Seniors, Restorative to Sweat.
+I enjoy sharing with everyone at every level how Yoga blesses the body through improved immunity, energy, strength and calmness.

 Though I had been introduced to various styles of Yoga, I began practicing consistently seven years ago.
 After growing up twenty minutes outside of Fort Worth, going to Texas A&M University for college, and starting my public school teaching career here in Texas, I decided to move to Costa Rica to teach at an International School.
 Living in a foreign country with no close family near and a culture completely unknown, I found an extreme amount of stability in my yoga practice.
 While I was hooked on the physical aspect of yoga, my mind found security and connectedness both to myself and to the new world I had found myself living in.
 My teacher, Gaby, was amazing.
 She taught me, literally, how to breathe.
 She taught me how powerful my breath truly is.
 She, along with my oldest sister, taught me to honor and be grateful for what seems to be so simple, BREATH.
 I learned that through all of the various seasons of life, we have incredible power that lies inside of each of us.
 After moving back to the states, I landed in Fort Worth where I continued to teach school as well as get trained to teach yoga.
 I continue to be “at home” on my mat and getting to share my love for yoga with the students in my class.
 Yoga continues to allow me the opportunity to get to know my own self, as well as push me to be more open towards compassion, security, love, and curiosity both towards myself and others.
 My husband and I moved to Abilene this past January and recently welcomed our firstborn daughter, Gia, to our tribe.
 I am excited for the opportunity to teach, practice, and grow alongside each of you at Sage Yoga!